As an Amazon Associate we earn from qualifying purchases.

 Press, mash, or macerate your cranberries and let them soak in the water.
 Additionally, you can add a little lemon juice to the mix to strip more color from the skins.
 Reminder: cranberry juice is clear, and all the color comes from the skins.

 The most basic tools required for this recipe are a medium saucepan, measuring cup (though you could use any cup and just keep proportions), measuring spoons, and a blender.
-While we do recommend a sieve, tea strainer, or cheese cloth, this is optional and really is just a matter of how much pulp and seed you prefer in your final product.
+While I do recommend a sieve, tea strainer, or cheese cloth, this is optional and really is just a matter of how much pulp and seed you prefer in your final product.

 - 2 cups cranberries